Z_2 indices and factorization properties of odd symmetric Fredholm operators: Resum e

-where the complex conjugate $\overline{T}$ is defined in terms of complex conjugation $\Cc$ on $\Hh$ by $\overline{T}=\Cc T\Cc$, and the transpose of $T$ is $T^t=(\overline{T})^*$.
 The set of bounded odd symmetric operators is denoted by $\BM(\Hh,I)$.
 Condition \eqref{eq-oddsym} looks like a quaternionic condition, but actually a quaternionic operator rather satisfies $I^*\overline{T}I=T$ and the set of quaternionic operators forms a multiplicative group, while $\BM(\Hh,I)$ does not.
-However, the following can easily be checked.
+There was some activity on odd symmetric operators in the russian literature (where a different terminology was used), as is well-documented in \cite{Zag}, but not on the main questions addressed in this paper.
+The following elementary properties can easily be checked.

 \begin{proposi} $\BM(\Hh,I)$ is a linear space and

 {\rm (i)} $T\in\BM(\Hh,I)$ if and only if $T^*\in\BM(\Hh,I)$.

 {\rm (ii)} If $T,T'\in\BM(\Hh,I)$ and $n\in\NM$, then $T^n\in\BM(\Hh,I)$ and $TT'+T'T\in\BM(\Hh,I)$.